linode/docs/docs/web-servers/caddy/install-caddy-archlinux/index.md

 {{< /file >}}

     {{< note >}}
-If you choose to serve your site from a filesystem directory othehr than `/usr/share/caddy/`, you must remove the Caddy test site files located there.
+If you choose to serve your site from a filesystem directory other than `/usr/share/caddy/`, you must remove the Caddy test site files located there.
 The folder `/usr/share/caddy/` is prioritized over other locations, even when specified in the Caddyfile, so this directory must then be emptied.
 {{< /note >}}

 1. Reload Caddy: